 Q7: Can I legally use my truck with an EGR delete on public roads?

-Q8: What’s the difference between an EGR delete and an EGR block-off plate?
+Q8: What’s the difference between a 6.7 Powerstroke EGR delete and an EGR block-off plate?

-A8: An EGR delete removes all components (valve, cooler, etc.), while block-off plates only seal off the EGR passage without removing parts.
-Full deletes offer better airflow and performance but require tuning.
+A8: An EGR delete removes all components, while block-off plates only seal off the passage without removing parts.
+Check the detailed difference between 6.7 Powerstroke EGR Delete and Blocker Plate Solutions

 Q9: Can I still pass inspection after an EGR delete?

-A9: In most emissions-regulated states, no. Your truck will likely fail an OBD-II scan or visual inspection if emissions components have been removed or disabled.
+A9: In most emissions-regulated states, no. Your truck will likely fail an OBD-II scan or visual inspection.